briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

 ## Cross references

 * See sectional histories for similar State law
 * Parents' liability for destructive acts of their children - see Ohio R.C.
-[3109.09][ORC Section 3109.09]
+[3109.09][ORC 3109.09]
 * Physical harm to property defined - see GEN. OFF.
 501.01(d), (f)
 * Reimbursement for investigation or prosecution costs - see GEN. OFF.
 501.99(a)
 * Damage to sidewalks - see GEN. OFF.
 521.04